Mark Morriss: Solo

-Mark Morriss released his debut solo album, Memory Muscle in May 2008.
-A folk-tinged record, it featured five re-recorded tracks which had previously been released under the name "Fi-Lo Beddow" as a self-released EP in February 2006.
-The strings on the record were arranged by film composer David Arnold, who became a fan of Expecting to Fly whilst scoring Independence Day.
+Morriss released his debut solo album Memory Muscle in May 2008 to praised reviews.
+A folk-tinged record, it featured re-recorded versions of all five tracks from The Fi-Lo Beddow EP.
+As well as this, it featured a cover of both Teenage Fanclub and Lee Hazlewood.
+The strings on the record were arranged by film composer David Arnold, who became a fan of the Bluetones' debut album Expecting to Fly (1996) whilst scoring the science fiction action film Indpendence Day, released in the same year.